What is a process server and why do I need one?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-A process server is a person who delivers a court order and/or legal papers that are a formal notice to compel a defendant’s presence in court.
-A process server must actually hand these documents to the defendant in the case, and often says, “You have been served.”
+A professional process server is a person who delivers a court order and/or legal papers that compel a defendant’s presence in court.
+A process server must actually hand these documents to the defendant in the case.
 In instances when it is not possible to hand the documents to the defendant directly for personal service, the process server can also give them to management at the defendant’s place of business, or to another adult resident (18 or older) in the defendant’s home, who then becomes the agent of the defendant.

 In the U.S. this service process is commonly called being “served papers”, and, as stated above, is typically when a person delivers legal papers in person in an official capacity to defendants.
-Being served papers is an official notice that you are typically required to act on, even if it is something you have been expecting, such as divorce papers.
+Being served papers is a legal action that you are typically required to act on, even if it is something you have been expecting, such as divorce papers.

 The process server cannot be a party to the particular case mentioned in the documents.
-They must also show proof that the documents were in fact served, which is typically accomplished with notarized proof of service.
+They must also show proof that the process service is complete, which is typically accomplished with notarized proof of service.
 In many states, a process server is also required to carry a specific license and in some cases must have insurance as well.
 Private investigators often provide process services and are typically familiar with the acceptance of service rules and regulations and can provide the proper certificate of service.
 Improper service will cause the petitioner a delay in the case or motion and may result in them having to take the steps to file papers at the courthouse with the county registrar all over again.

 What documents does a process server deliver?